 The STEM College provides students with the knowledge and skills to discover relevant questions and their solutions for problems beyond the classroom.
-Using experiential and empirical pedagogical approaches, STEM provides an environment that encourages inquisitiveness, problem solving, and innovation.
+Using experiential and empirical approaches, STEM provides an environment that encourages inquisitiveness, problem solving, and innovation.

 In the next decade, the STEM College will be: